Our Vision and Goals

 INTERNATIONAL TRAINING OPPORTUNITY

 This was supported by a small bursary designed to cover travel and basic accommodation costs.
-The IPO is open to all of our students in their final year of training as long as they have successfully completed all assignments to that point.
+The ITO is open to all of our students in their final year of training as long as they have successfully completed all assignments to that point.

 - Trainees undertake two placements per year.
 In Year 1, they complete adult and older adult placements.
 In Year 2 they complete learning disabilities and child placements.
 This enables trainees to choose specialist placements in their final year.
 These may be completed concurrently or consecutively across the year depending on the specialism chosen.
 There is rich variety of specialist placements available, for example forensic, neuropsychology, specialist centres for brain injury, clinical health psychology, social services, leadership skills and specific therapeutic modalities including CAT and CBT.